MONNK-CODE/PORTFOLIO/README.md

 Senior year became my playground for learning and refining my skills.
 I revisited my Code Nation project and asked myself: **"What more can I do?"**

 ### Highlights:

-- **AI-Powered Features**
+[//]: # (- **AI-Powered Features**  )

-  I took a bold leap into the future by incorporating AI into my project.
+[//]: # (  I took a bold leap into the future by incorporating AI into my project.
 It wasn’t easy, but it was exhilarating.
-AI didn’t just help me build smarter solutions—it taught me to think critically about technology and its impact.
+AI didn’t just help me build smarter solutions—it taught me to think critically about technology and its impact.)

 - **Automation Magic**
 Each line of code felt like a puzzle piece falling into place.